Banjara Charan in India

 What Are Their Needs?

-Many Banjara live in poverty.
-Usually the only clothes a Romani owns are the ones on his back.
+Many Charan Banjara live in poverty.
+Usually the only clothes a Banjara owns are the ones on his back.
 An unsanitary lifestyle has created many physical needs among them.
 Most children do not attend schools because their families are always on the move.
 The Banjara do not have a written language, so depending on whatever state of India they are in, if they read, it must be in that states' script.

 Prayer Points

-Pray for God's blessing, strengthening and healing of Charan Banjara families and communities through the abundant life Jesus offers to all who call on His name.
+Pray for God's blessing, strengthening and healing of Charan Banjara families and communities through the abundant life Jesus offers to all who call on his name.

 Pray for God's blessing on Charan Banjara leaders, along with their families, and for their communities to welcome and enjoy God's blessing.

-Pray for the Lord to multiply the reception and influence of His Word among the Charan Banjara people in India, leading them to love Him with their whole being.
+Pray for the Lord to multiply the reception and influence of his word among the Charan Banjara people in India, leading them to love Him with their whole being.

-Text Source: Keith Carey
+Text Source: Joshua Project